-Notes to the Standalone Financial Statements for the year ended 31st March, 2022
+Notes to the Standalone Financial Statements for the year ended 31st March, 2023 iii MARKET RISK a FOREIGN EXCHANGE EXPOSURE/ CURRENCY RISK

-MARKET RISK

-FOREIGN EXCHANGE EXPOSURE/ CURRENCY RISK

 Foreign Currency Risk is the risk that the Fair Value or Future Cash Flow of an exposure will fluctuate because of changes in foreign currency rates.
 Exposure can arise on account of various assets and liabilities which are denominated in currencies other than functional currency.